cilium/cilium/Documentation/helm-values.rst

      - string
      - ``"cilium"``
    * - nodePort
-     - Configure service load balancing loadBalancer: algorithm is the name of the load balancing algorithm for backend selection e.g. random or maglev algorithm: "random" mode is the operation mode of load balancing for remote backends e.g. snat, dsr, hybrid mode: snat acceleration is the option to accelerate service handling via XDP e.g. native, disabled acceleration: disabled
+     - Configure service load balancing loadBalancer: -- standalone enables the standalone L4LB which does not connect to kube-apiserver. standalone: false -- algorithm is the name of the load balancing algorithm for backend selection e.g. random or maglev algorithm: random -- mode is the operation mode of load balancing for remote backends e.g. snat, dsr, hybrid mode: snat -- acceleration is the option to accelerate service handling via XDP e.g. native, disabled acceleration: disabled -- dsrDispatch configures whether IP option or IPIP encapsulation is used to pass a service IP and port to remote backend dsrDispatch: opt -- Configure N-S k8s service loadbalancing
      - object
      - ``{"autoProtectPortRange":true,"bindProtection":true,"enableHealthCheck":true,"enabled":false}``
    * - nodePort.autoProtectPortRange